 Which games of today will withstand the ravages of time, and what innovations will emerge in the next twenty years that surpass and confound our expectations?
 Whatever experiences games have in store for us in the coming decades, I’d like to think that they will be that bit richer thanks to the Mega Drive (along with other great, creatively fertile systems like the SNES and Amiga) helping developers and players to understand the true potential of the medium.

-Tags: brand loyalty, gunstar heroes, history, landstalker, manic street preachers, mega drive, nintendo, sega, shining force, snes, sonic, streets of rage 2, toejam & earl, unified platform
+Tags: brand loyalty, commentary, gunstar heroes, history, landstalker, manic street preachers, mega drive, nintendo, sega, shining force, snes, sonic, streets of rage 2, toejam & earl, unified platform